 - The New Jersey Percussion Ensemble, Bruce Tatti - conductor

-The Percussion Sextet was also a suggestion from Bruce Tatti: he let me know that if I were to write for percussion ensemble, that likely the Stony Brook group would perform the work.
-Bruce was at Stony Brook one year before I arrived and we were in close contact.
+The Percussion Sextet was a suggestion from my close friend Bruce Tatti, a percussion major at both William Paterson and Stony Brook.
+He let me know that if I were to write for percussion ensemble, that likely the Stony Brook group would perform the work.
+Bruce was at Stony Brook one year before I arrived and we were in close contact during that time.
 We settled on a group of six players, and I took liberally from the guidance of Charles Wuorinen's writing for percussion in that I divided the ensemble generally in half between pitched and non-pitched instruments.
 The 'front line' consisted of 2 vibraphones and marimba, and the back line had one percussionist playing six drums, another playing six metal instruments, and the last part has a combination of chimes, glockenspiel, snare drum, and string drum.

-The original group consisted of Bill Utley and Dan Kennedy playing vibraphones 1 and 2, Jim Hurst on marimba, Bruce Tatti playing drums, Dominic Donato playing metals, and Steve Martino playing chimes and assorted instruments.
-We began rehearsing in late August of 1978, and had weekly Wednesday night rehearsals through the following May.
+I summoned up my courage and decided to conduct the ensemble, and we began rehearsing in late August of 1978, with weekly Wednesday night rehearsals through the following May.
 I had composed the first two movements when we started rehearsing, and finished the third movement in December.
 At the risk of sensationalizing, this was a truly amazing experience for me.
 It was my first time conducting anything, and I appreciated everyone's patience.
 But, we all very definitely learned the music, and gave two excellent and well-received performances in May of 1979.

 - Chamber Piece for Four Players

-- Robert Avery - flute, Daniel Kennedy - percussion, Daniel Zollars - cello, George Fisher - piano
+- Robert Avery - flute, Daniel Kennedy - percussion, Daniel Zollars - cello, George Fisher - piano, David Milnes - conductor

-This piece originated as an informal double-commission in that Bob Avery and Dan Kennedy asked if I might write a chamber piece for them to play on a joint recital.
-I also wanted to write again for cello, there were many gifted cellists at Stony Brook studying with faculty members Bernard Greenhouse and Timothy Eddy, and Dan Zollars agreed to play my piece.
+This piece originated as an informal double-commission when I was at Stony Brook; flutist Bob Avery and percussionist Dan Kennedy asked if I might write a chamber piece for them to play on a joint recital.
+I also wanted to write again for cello, there were many gifted cellists at Stony Brook studying with faculty members Bernard Greenhouse and Timothy Eddy, and grad student Dan Zollars agreed to play my piece.
 Pianist George Fisher was a fixture at Stony Brook and played many premieres of new compositions.
 He is featured in two of my works, this quartet and the Duo for Violin and Piano.